Gives polished length and separation that lasts; apply on dry, set lids to reduce transfer.

 Thrive Causemetics Liquid Lash Extensions Mascara

-- Excellent smudge resistance for many people
+- Excellent smudge resistance for many users

 - Length-focused, defined lash look